apereo/cas/docs/cas-server-documentation/webflow/Webflow-Customization-Interrupt.md

 | `autoRedirectAfterSeconds` | Indicate whether CAS should auto-redirect after the configured number of seconds.
 The default is `-1`, meaning delayed redirect functionality should not be executed.

 <div class="alert alert-info"><strong>Can We SSO Into Links?</strong><p>
 The collection of <code>links</code> are just simple links and are not tied in any way to the CAS authentication sequence, meaning they do not activate a state, transition or view in that sequence to trigger CAS into generating tickets, executing certain actions, etc. Any link in this collection is exactly that; just a link.
 If a link points to applications that are integrated with CAS, accessing those applications via the link will prompt the user for credentials again specially if single sign-on isn't already established.
-Remember that interrupt notifications typically after the authentication step and before the establishment of any single sign-on session.</p></div>
+Remember that interrupt notifications typically execute after the authentication step and before any single sign-on session is created.</p></div>

 ## Interrupt Strategies